 The Body Shop CBD Soothing Oil-Balm Cleansing Mask (£17)

-Not only does this cleanser melt away the day's dirt and makeup, it also soothes skin and delivers serious hydration while it works.
+Not only does this cleanser melt away the day's dirt and makeup, but it also soothes skin and delivers serious hydration while it works.
 It leaves skin feeling and looking plumped and healthy.

 Elizabeth Arden Hyaluronic Acid Ceramide Capsules (£75)